stegosauross/pokedex-php-test/README.md

 To get started, we have provided a skeleton folder structure, please create a fork of this repository either here on gitlab or via another public repository like github.

-We recommend that you spend no more than two to three hours on this assignment.
+We recommend that you spend no more than two hours on this challenge, we are more interested in how you approach the task than spending lots of time on it.

 ### User Stories